groupe-sii/sonar-web-frontend-reporters/README.md

 * src : the gulp.src params to use for the task, probably the only one you'll have to override
 * report : the report json file path to use
+* rulesFile : the rules file to use
 * task : the gulp task name to use for the report
 * base : (for eslint only) the base folder for seeking sources